MACHIAVELLI FOR MOMS

 One night, after washing the dishes and tucking our kids into bed, I talked to my husband about the mind-numbingly tedious and oppressively isolating tyranny of motherhood.
 He didn't understand what I was complaining about and said that staying home all day sounded “great” to him.

-“Why don’t you take the kids to the park if you’re going stir crazy in the house?” he helpfully suggested one cold rainy day.
+“Why don’t you take the kids to the park if you’re going stir crazy in the house?” he helpfully suggested one cold rainy evening.

 “The park?”
 I said sharply.
 “Why don’t YOU take them to the park?”